 Mira Sorvino stars as Dr. Susan Tyler.
 It is almost impossible to find anything written about Mira Sorvino without the writer, male or female, slavering on about her looks - which makes her being cast in this role rather daring.
-Susan Tyler is a serious character in a serious situation that requires no nudity or sexy clothing.
+Susan Tyler is an average character in a serious situation that requires no nudity or sexy clothing.
 In 1996-97, this role was probably the most serious part Mira was offered.
 She pulls it off remarkably well, proving that her Oscar was well deserved.

 Now we flash forward a few years.
-Dr. Susan Tyler and her husband Dr. Peter Mann (Jeremy Northam) are respected and much beloved as the Scientists who saved the children of New York.
+Dr. Tyler and her husband Dr. Peter Mann (Jeremy Northam) are respected and much beloved as the Scientists who saved the children of New York.
 It's just too damn bad that these wonderful Scientists, with the best of intentions, had to go fooling with Mother Nature.
 You know and I know that them there designer bugs ain't dead!
 They've been spending this time a - changin'.
 We all know what kindsa scary stuff happens in them there New York City sewers!

 And boy does the script Stink!